 Once the summer gets going, trim your lawn often – once or twice a week, depending on the desired length.
 Grass can grow literally overnight, so don't underestimate its potential to grow long quickly.
 Besides, not mowing your lawn will result in the grass going to seed.

 A lightweight, portable lawnmower is best for frequent mowing.
 We have the best compact, easy-to-use models in our buyer's guide to the best small garden lawnmowers.
 Bigger plot?
-Check out our guide to the best lawnmowers.

 6. Apply these basic mowing techniques